MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md

 Sometimes (depending on your country or region) you won't be able to get new user (subscriber) or service (toll or toll-free) phone numbers using the Microsoft Teams admin center or you might need _specific_ phone numbers (vanity requests) or _specific_ area codes.

 If so, you will need to download the correct PDF LOA form (per country or region and type of phone numbers) and send it back to us.
-Our Service Desk will take it from there and start processing your request.
+Our service desk will take it from there and start processing your request.

 ### Letters of Authorization (LOAs) to transfer/port existing phone numbers from another service provider to Microsoft Teams